|

 ever-increasing percentage of the output being attributable

 to capital.
-Thus, if all individuals are to be properly productive
+Thus, if all individuals are to be properly

 c) does not implement Says Theorem (Law)